roger-29/dat159-crypto/README.md

 ![ZAP](images/task4breakpoint.png)

-After tampering with the message this is the result.
+After tampering with the message this is the response from the server.

 ![Tampered](images/task4tampered.png)